-The Company recognizes and measures uncertain tax positions using a two-step approach set forth in authoritative guidance.
 The first step is to evaluate the tax position taken or expected to be taken by determining whether the weight of available evidence indicates that it is more likely than not that the tax position will be sustained in an audit, including resolution of any related appeals or litigation processes.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely to be realized upon ultimate settlement.
 Significant judgment is required to evaluate uncertain tax positions.
 The Company evaluates uncertain tax positions on a regular basis.
 The evaluations are based on a number of factors, including changes in facts and circumstances, changes in tax law, correspondence with tax authorities during the course of the audit, and effective settlement of audit issues.
 The provision for income taxes includes the effects of any accruals that the Company believes are appropriate.
 It is the Company's policy to recognize interest and penalties related to income tax matters in income tax expense.
-Through December 31, 2021, the Company had not accrued interest or penalties related to uncertain tax positions.
+Through December 31, 2022, the Company had not accrued interest or penalties related to uncertain tax positions.